uwmadison-chm/bioread/README.md

 Options:
-  -c, --compress  Save compressed Matlab file --data-only     Only save data and required header information -- do not
+  -c, --compress  Save compressed Matlab file
+  -s, --single-precision  Save data with single precision instead of double --data-only     Only save data and required header information -- do not
                   save event markers.